DOE Title IX Compliance at UCI

 Questions:

-For any questions regarding the above information, the Interim SVSH Policy, corresponding adjudication frameworks, and UCI Guidelines, please contact the Title IX Officer in OEOD.
+For any questions regarding the above information, the UC Interim SVSH Policy, corresponding adjudication frameworks, and UCI Guidelines, please contact the Title IX Officer in OEOD.